-- Notification of MINER will be documented and sent home. - Students who receive MINER will be entered into weekly drawings. - Students need to be spotlighted for the good they do. - We will have quarterly parties for attendance and progress.
+- Notification of "You've Struck Gold" will be documented and sent home. - Students who receive "You've Struck Gold" will be entered into weekly drawings. - Students need to be spotlighted for the good they do. - We will have quarterly parties for students that have met the criteria set by the faculty.